YuriiSushko/Khan_Academy_helpers/README.md

 ### Example Path Setup

-In the script, replace `'chrome_driver_path'` with the actual path to the `chromedriver` executable.
+In the ScrappingApplicationRunner.py, replace `'chrome_driver_path'` with the actual path to the `chromedriver` executable.
 For example:
 ```python
 chrome_driver_path = r'C:\ChromeDriver\chromedriver-win64\chromedriver.exe'